eclipse-che/che-docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `vale` has been run successufully against the PR branch
 - [ ] link checker has been run successfully against the PR branch
-- [ ] Che QE team has been contacted and approves the PR
+- [ ] documentation describes a scenario that is already covered by QE tests, otherwise an issue has been created and acknoledeged by Che QE team